GoogleChromeLabs/bubblewrap/packages/cli/README.md

 ### Tell Bubblewrap where the JDK and Android command line tools are
 When running `bubblewrap` for the first time, it will ask where it can find the JDK and Android command line tools.
 So, take note of the location where both were decompressed.

+To ensure if you are taking note of the correct location, check if each directory contains the following files:
 - The **OpenJDK** path should contain `bin,com,include ..`
 - The **AndroidSDK** path should contain `tools` which should have `bin, cli`